straykatz/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 The nuts and bolts are tiny, and the spaces are a little tight.
 I find it really helps to use a set of tweezers and a small Phillips head screwdriver.

+# If you have the gold screws and spacers:
 It's easiest to start with the Explorer board and put on 2 nuts and gold screws (nuts on the side with most of the wiring) inside the little outline where the Edison will eventually sit.
 Gold screws should be placed as shown, with nuts on the backside.
 Then, lay the Edison board on top, aligning the screw holes.
 Use a small Phillips head screwdriver to tighten the screws into the gold screws beneath them.
 The Edison board should not wobble, and should feel secure when you are done.

+# If you use screws, nuts, and spacers
+Place the spacers between the board and the edision chip, it should be a snug fit.
+A small pincer comes in handy for this.
+You'll probably drop a nut or spacer at some point (I do) - consider working at a table, rather than sitting on the couch.

-Attach your battery into the explorer board plug.
+## Attach your battery into the explorer board plug.
 A single red light should appear and stay lit.
+Note: You *can* flash the chip and install the software without a battery attached.
+However, a battery reduces the risk of weird problems related to intermitted power glitches throughout the flashing and installation process (e.g. Corrupted Jubilinux installations, frequent rebooting.)
+I've experienced such issue even with new USB-C and USB-A cables, and they are frustrating.
+# Practice Safe Flashing - Flash with Battery Attached!

 During the course of your OpenAPS rig use, it's good practice to periodically check that the nuts and screws stay tightened.
 If they come loose, the Edison can wobble off the connection to the Explorer board and you will either get looping failures (if it's loose) or be unable to connect to the Edison (if it comes completely off).

 ![Edison/Explorer Board rig with red light on](../../Images/Edison/Edison_Explorer_Board.png)

 ## Software-build your rig